Surface separation in elastoplastic contacts

 Using (7) and (8), one can calculate the dependence of $\bar u$ on the pressure $p$.
-Replacing $q_1$ by $\zeta q_0$ yields $\bar u(\zeta)$ as a function of magnification, but here we focus on $\bar u$ at the highest magnification $\zeta_1$, where $\zeta_1 q_0 = q_1$ corresponds to the wavenumber of the shortest wavelength component in the roughness spectrum.
+Note that, replacing $q_1$ by $\zeta q_0$ yields $\bar u(\zeta)$ as a function of magnification, but here we focus on $\bar u$ at the highest magnification $\zeta_1$.

 The contact stiffness is given by